shopware/shopware/src/Docs/Resources/current/47-app-system-guide/30-app-base-guide.md

 ```

 Where the proof is composed of the one hmac: $proof = hmac($shopurl . $appName, $secret); The secret can be used
 to validate the requests of the shop.
+Please keep in mind it must be a sha256 hash:
+`hmac('sha256', $shopurl . $appName, $secret)`

 ### Permissions